trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/reference.rst

         **Notes**

         Useful, for instance, to imprint solitons and vortices on a condensate.
-        Generally, it performs a transformation of the state whose wave function
+        Generally, it performs a transformation of the state whose wave function becomes:

         .. math:: \psi(x,y)' = f(x,y) \psi(x,y)